andrewacashner/hearingfaithms/chapters/chapter-2.md

 How much of the poetic text could be perceived by listeners outside the walls of the cathedral choir or on the other side of convent partitions?
-Factors of acoustics, vocal performance practice, and instrumentation (such as the balance between singers and players), would all play into the answer, in addition to the problems of individual training already discussed.
+Factors of acoustics, vocal performance practice, and instrumentation (such as the balance between singers and players), would all come into play, in addition to the problems of individual training already discussed.
 Educated people who possessed the means and connections to acquire printed pamphlets of villancico poetry would doubtless have understood more in the moment of performance and in reflection on the text before or after.